tshakalekholoane/bat/README.md

 ## Requirements

+Linux kernel version later than 5.4 which is the [earliest version to expose the battery charging threshold variable](https://github.com/torvalds/linux/commit/7973353e92ee1e7ca3b2eb361a4b7cb66c92abee).

-To persist the charging threshold setting between restarts, the application relies on [systemd](https://systemd.io/) which is bundled with most Linux distributions.
+To persist threshold settings between restarts, the application relies on [Bash](https://www.gnu.org/software/bash/) and [systemd](https://systemd.io/) which are bundled with most Linux distributions.